GenRockeR/elan-agent/README.rst

 This is used to tell ELAN agent what are the current active guest access authorization.
 This can for example be used by your implementation of `guest-request` service.
-When an authorization is no longer valid, republish list of active authorizations without it.
+When an authorization is revoked, republish list of active authorizations without it.
+Timeouts (`till` parameter) are taken care automatically, no need to republish the list once timedout.

 :topic:
   `conf/guest-access/active-authorizations`